Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

   define module{
        module_name      Simple-log
        module_type      simple_log
-       path             /var/lib/shinken/shinken.log
+       path             /var/lib/alignak/alignak.log
   }

   define module{
        module_name              Status-Dat
        module_type              status_dat
-       status_file              /var/lib/shinken/status.data
+       status_file              /var/lib/alignak/status.data
-       object_cache_file        /var/lib/shinken/objects.cache
+       object_cache_file        /var/lib/alignak/objects.cache
        status_update_interval   15 ; update status.dat every 15s
   }

 See?
 That was easy.
-And don't worry about forgetting one of them: if there is a missing daemon type, Shinken automatically adds one locally with a default address/port configuration.
+And don't worry about forgetting one of them: if there is a missing daemon type, Alignak automatically adds one locally with a default address/port configuration.

 Removing unused configurations
 -------------------------------

-The sample shinken.cfg file has all possible modules in addition to the basic daemon declarations.
+The sample alignak.cfg file has all possible modules in addition to the basic daemon declarations.

-  - Backup your shinken.cfg file.
+  - Backup your alignak.cfg file.
   - Delete all unused modules from your configuration file
   - Ex.
 If you do not use the openldap module, delete it from the file

 This will make any warnings or errors that show up in your log files more pertinent.
 This is because the modules, if declared will get loadedup even if they are not use in your Modules declaration of your daemons.

-If you ever lose your shinken.cfg, you can simply go to the shinken github repository and download the file.
+If you ever lose your alignak.cfg, you can simply go to the alignak github repository and download the file.

 Launch all daemons